smartlogic/chef-cap-content/content/1-introduction/3-what-we-use.md

 alongside the application code.

-Note: In the example repository for this guide, the Chef code is right alongside the application, but this is for convenience and is not how we often do things.
+Note: In the example repository for this guide, the Chef code is right alongside the application, but this is for convenience in this guide and is not how we often do things, opting to put the Chef code in its own repository.